How large is the Sons of The American Legion (SAL)?

 Can I submit information about my Squadron/Detachment for publication?

 Yes!
-Anyone is welcome to submit ideas, stories, newspaper clippings, photos, etc for consideration.
+Anyone is welcome to submit ideas, stories, newspaper clippings, photos, etc. for consideration.
 We can never guarantee that everything sent in will get published, but we do our best to include information from as many sources as possible.
-We want to spread the word about what individuals, Squadrons, Districts and Detachments are doing to further the work of The American Legion and the Sons.
-If you have something you think should be included in an upcoming issue of the National Update, e-mail it to:
+We want to spread the word about what individuals, squadrons, districts and detachments are doing to further the work of The American Legion and the SAL.
+If you have something you think should be included in an upcoming issue of the MILLENNIUM, e-mail it to American Legion Assistant Editor Andy Proffet at email@example.com.

 Why am I not getting my newsletter?